eliasdabbas/advertools/README.rst

 I have a tutorial on DataCamp that demonstrates a real-life example of how to use `Python for creating a Search Engine Marketing campaign`_.
+There is also a `project to practice those skills in an agency / case study setting`_.

 I also have an interactive tool based on this package, where you can `generate keyword combinations easily`_.